ryan-jonesford/ConvolutionalNN/README.md

 # ConvolutionalNN
-A convolutional neural network writen in python and Tensorflow for identifying German road signs
+A convolutional neural network written in python and Tensorflow for identifying German road signs
-# **Traffic Sign Recognition Poject**
+# **Traffic Sign Recognition Project**

 This is a project in [Udacity's Self-Driving Car Nano Degree](http://www.udacity.com/drive)